Konloch/Jaxon/README.md

         + Atmega Atmel Hexout (Controllers such as LPC2103)

 ## Special Classes
-+ Kernel: The main class for each platform
++ Kernel: The main class for each platform.
-+ MAGIC: Code-generating access to the hardware
++ MAGIC: Code-generating access to the hardware.
     + For example access to the RAM using MAGIC.rMem8(addr) or MAGIC.wMem32(addr, value).
 + STRUCT: Parent class for custom classes that allow access to structured RAM areas without objects.
 + FLASH: Keep instances in flash (ie: do not copy to RAM).